 Celiac disease tends to run in families.
-If someone in your family has the condition, ask your doctor if you should be tested.
-Also ask your doctor about testing if you or someone in your family has a risk factor for celiac disease, such as type 1 diabetes.
+If someone in your family has the condition, ask a member of your health care team if you should be tested.
+Also ask about testing if you or someone in your family has a risk factor for celiac disease, such as type 1 diabetes.

 Celiac disease tends to be more common in people who have:

 - A family member with celiac disease or dermatitis herpetiformis.